 Carpopedal spasm [cramps of the muscles in hands and feet]

 Imaging in Rickets

 X-rays are imaging investigation of choice.
 AP and lateral views of affected bone are done.
-When a suspected cases of rickets is encountered skeletal survey may be ordered which includes bones of the long bones of upper limb and lower limb, spine and skull.
+When a suspected case of rickets is encountered skeletal survey may be ordered which includes bones of the long bones of the upper limb, lower limb, spine, and skull.

 Following findings are generally seen in x-rays.
-These findings are most pronounced about epiphyseal plates exhibiting the greatest rate of growth (e.g., lower end of femur, upper end of tibia).
+These findings are most pronounced about epiphyseal plates exhibiting the greatest rate of growth (e.g., the lower end of the femur, upper end of the tibia).

 - Cupping [concavity of the metaphysis

 - Splaying – widening of the metaphyseal end of the bone

 - Fraying – Widening and irregularity of the growth plate